API Reference

 Parameters:

 • geohashes (GeohashCollection) – Collection of geohash strings.
+A single geohash must be wrapped in a collection, for example ["u4pruyd"].

 • precision (GeohashPrecision, optional) – The precision of the resulting geohash.
 Defaults to 12.